You are here:

 This programme identifies students who are doing well in primary school and gives them the opportunity to be educated in a particular boarding school throughout Australia.
 There are currently 28 schools across Australia that are linked to Yalari and about 175 students on Yalari scholarships.

 The agreement between Yalari and Shore is designed to assist the Indigenous students to achieve their goals and the aims of the scholarship.
 Both Shore and Yalari are committed to the education, motivation and support of the students involved.
-In 2015 Shore and Yalari began this formal link which has continued through to 2017.
+In 2015 Shore and Yalari began this formal link which has continued through to the present year.
 This scholarship program seeks to enrol two Scholarship students per year and the scholarship is for a six year period.

 The Yalari Scholarship aims to foster long term educational and cultural partnerships between Shore, Indigenous communities and the students and their families.
 Financial assistance from Yalari and Shore enables this to occur.